-During her time in Colorado, Elisa received a Louis and Harold Price Foundation fellowship to attend the 2017 Aspen Music Festival where she studied and performed with principal musicians from major orchestras in the country including Houston, Pittsburgh, Atlanta, Seattle, LA and Philadelphia symphony orchestras.
-She also performed with the Cheyenne Symphony Orchestra in Cheyenne, WY and the Longmont Symphony Orchestra in Longmont, CO.
-She is an alumna of the Texas Music Festival in Houston, TX and the Pierre Monteux School in Hancock, ME.
+Elisa is a recent prizewinner of the 2022 Canadian-American Flute Symposium Solo Artist Competition and the 2020 Young Artist Competition hosted by the Mid-Atlantic Flute Convention in Washington, D.C.
+In 2017, she received a Louis and Harold Price Foundation fellowship to perform at the Aspen Music Festival where she studied and performed with principal musicians from the Houston, Pittsburgh, Atlanta, Seattle, LA and Philadelphia symphony orchestras.
+She has performed with the Cheyenne Symphony Orchestra in Cheyenne, WY and the Longmont Symphony Orchestra in Longmont, CO.
+She is a former fellow of the Texas Music Festival in Houston, TX and alumna of the Pierre Monteux School in Hancock, ME.
 She also had the privilege to perform in Music Academy International’s festival orchestra and opera orchestra in Siena, Italy.

 Elisa's other primary teachers include Erica Peel, piccoloist of Philadelphia Orchestra, Brook Ferguson, Principal Flutist of Colorado Symphony & River Oaks Chamber Orchestra, and Ronna Ayscue, former Principal Flutist of the Bay Atlantic Symphony.
 She currently teaches for her own private studio and is a Certified Suzuki Flute Instructor.